ant31/ant31box/PROJECT_TODO.md

 **Goal:** Add critical, opinionated integrations that are essential for modern microservices.

--   [ ] **Add a Database Layer (Opinionated Choice):**
+-   [x] **Add a Database Layer (Opinionated Choice):**
-    -   [ ] Integrate `achemy` (or another SQLAlchemy 2.0 async toolkit) as the default database library.
+    -   [x] Integrate `achemy` (or another SQLAlchemy 2.0 async toolkit) as the default database library.
-    -   [ ] Provide a base repository pattern and session management helpers that integrate with the FastAPI server (e.g., a `Depends` provider for sessions/repositories).
+    -   [x] Provide a base repository pattern and session management helpers that integrate with the FastAPI server (e.g., a `Depends` provider for sessions/repositories).
-    -   [ ] Add a `DatabaseConfigSchema` to the main configuration.
+    -   [x] Add a `DatabaseConfigSchema` to the main configuration.
+    -   [x] Add a generic `get_db_session` dependency provider in `ant31box.server.dependencies`.
+    -   [x] Implement database engine lifecycle management within the FastAPI server.
-    -   [ ] Create documentation and examples for defining models and using the repository pattern.
+    -   [x] Create documentation and examples for defining models and using the repository pattern.

+-   [x] **Add a Database Seeding Framework:**
+    -   [x] Add a `seeder` configuration option to `AppConfigSchema`.
+    -   [x] Create a `seed` command in the `typer` CLI that dynamically loads and runs the seeder function.
+    -   [x] The command should provide a database session to the seeder function.
+    -   [x] Write a guide on how to create and use a seeder.

 -   [ ] **Structured, Production-Ready Logging:**
     -   [ ] Implement a logger configuration that can easily switch between colorized console logging (for development) and structured JSON logging (for production).